Ustad Abdul Karim Khan (1872-1937), Founder of the Kirana Gharana

 ~ Right: Padma Shri Vidushi Sumitra Guha (http://www.facebook.com/sumitra.guha ); Left: Guru-Shishya Parampara

-2000 till current: Samia is one of the senior most disciple of Padma Shri Vidushi Sumitra Guha, one of India’s premier Hindustani classical vocalists of the Kirana Gharana.
+2000 till current: Samia is a senior disciple of Padma Shri Vidushi Sumitra Guha, one of India’s premier Hindustani classical vocalists of the Kirana Gharana.
 Her apprenticeship (talim) includes Khayal and Bhajans (devotional compositions in a wide range of Indian languages i.e. Sanskrit, Hindi and Gujarati).

 In 2000, Samia was introduced to Vidushi Sumitra Guha by Sumitraji’s own Gurus, the legendary Pandit A. Kanan and Vidushi Malabika Kanan.
-Earlier that year Samia had the good fortune to meet the Kanans at one of their disciple, and Samia’s friend, Chandra Chakraborty’s residence in Johannesburg, to receive some lessons from them.
-Following their South Africa tour, the Kanans joined Sumitraji in New Delhi, India, where she had planned to facilitate and honor them in beautiful a Hindustani Classical concert.
-It is during this memorable visit that the Kanans highly recommended Samia to be accepted as Sumitraji’s disciple – Samia was planning to move to New Delhi with her family that same year.
+Earlier that year Samia was fortunate to meet the Kanans at one of their disciple, and Samia’s friend, Chandra Chakraborty’s residence in Johannesburg, to receive some lessons from them.
+Following their South Africa tour, the Kanans joined Sumitraji in New Delhi, India, where she facilitated and honored them in a beautiful Hindustani Classical concert.
+It is during this memorable visit the Kanans highly recommended Samia to Sumitraji – Samia was planning to move to New Delhi with her family that same year.
 Hence began the “Guru-Shishya Parampara” between Sumitraji and Samia.
 This relationship continues to this day, across India and the US.
 In both countries, Samia has joined her Guru in numerous performances, at holy sites like the Kumbh Mela and Tirupathi, and professional performing arts venues like the Kamani Auditorium, New Delhi and the Gandhi Memorial Center in Washington DC.